Driskill Mountain

 Driskill Mountain (also referred to as Mount Driskill) is the highest natural summit in Louisiana, with an elevation of 535 ft above sea level.
 It lies about 5.3 mi southeast of Bryceland, in Bienville Parish.
 A large pile of rocks marks the high point.
+When comparing the highest point of elevation in each state, this mountain places Louisiana at third lowest - only Florida (Britton Hill) and Delaware (Ebright Azimuth) have lower highest points of elevation.

 Description

 Driskill Mountain is a landform created by the erosion of unlithified Paleogene sediment.
 Its summit consists of nonmarine quartz sands of the Cockfield Formation.
 These sands overlie shallow marine and coastal clays, silts, and sands of the Cook Mountain Formation, which form the bulk of Driskill Mountain.

 Mountaintop flora include wild azalea and dogwood.